 About

 I am a non-resident fellow at the Crown Center for Middle East Studies at Brandeis University.
-I have previously held faculty, research, and management positions at Georgetown’s University’s Center for Contemporary Arab Studies, the Crown Center for Middle East Studies at Brandeis University the Council for British Research in the Levant, the University of Exeter, and the Royal United Services Institute for Defense and Security Studies.
+I have previously held faculty, research, and leadership roles at Georgetown’s University’s Center for Contemporary Arab Studies, the Crown Center for Middle East Studies at Brandeis University the Council for British Research in the Levant, the University of Exeter, and the Royal United Services Institute for Defense and Security Studies (RUSI) in London.
+I am currently Senior Editor at the Arab Center Washington DC.

 I was previously Head of the Middle East & North Africa Program at the Royal United Services Institute for Defense and Security Studies (RUSI), a leading London thinktank, and have been assistant professor and research fellow at the Center for Contemporary Arab Studies at Georgetown University and lecturer at the University of Exeter.
 I have also been an affiliated researcher at the Institut Francais du Proche-Orient a Damas (IFPO) and at the Center for Arab and Middle East Studies at the American University of Beirut.
 I sit on the editorial board of two journals, Contemporary Levant and Critical Military Studies